Flipping the Scripp: How the PWHL Went From 56 Million Homes to 126 Million in Four Months

 Four months ago, the Professional Women's Hockey League made a deliberate choice: No single national U.S. broadcaster.
 Instead, the league stitched together a patchwork of regional sports networks, over-the-air station groups, and its own YouTube channel to reach an estimated 56 million U.S. households.
 The strategy was openly described as a leverage play — to maximize accessibility now, build up a local fanbases, and negotiate from strength later.

-On March 28, 'later' arrives.
-On Thursday, Scripps Sports announced it will broadcast the PWHL's neutral-site Takeover Tour game between the New York Sirens and Montréal Victoire on ION, reaching 126 million households across free over-the-air, pay TV, connected TV, and ad-supported streaming.
+On March 28, 'later' arrives because last Thursday, Scripps Sports announced it will broadcast the PWHL's neutral-site Takeover Tour game between the New York Sirens and Montréal Victoire on ION, reaching 126 million American households across free over-the-air, pay TV, and ad-supported streaming.
 It's the league's first-ever national U.S. television window.
-As of the 2024 U.S. Census, there are 132,737,146 households.
-This means the PWHL will be available in approximately 9.5 out of every 10 homes.
+For perspective, as of the 2024 U.S. Census, there were 132,737,146 total households, meaning the deal brings the Professional Women's Hockey League to 9.5 out of every 10 homes in the states.

 Olympic Accelerant